Content

 This is your time to have fun, let your hair down and enjoy.

-Just a few little things…… Venues with lots of ambient light always look nicer in pics.
+Just a few more little things – venues with lots of ambient light always look nicer in pics.
 Fairy lights and lanterns make for great sparkles in the background.
+Candle light is not usually enough.

-Its best to get all the formalities out of the way so that everyone can relax and have fun, if you run over schedule photographers will have to charge for extra time so bare that in mind.
+It is best to get all the formalities out of the way so that everyone can relax and have fun.
+If you run over schedule photographers will have to charge for extra time so bear that in mind.

 Make sure your MC warns your photographer before he announces anything big i.e. bouquet throwing, cake cutting etc